 The subtle licorice flavor of fennel is highlighted in this stir-fry when paired with celery root, which has its own mild anise notes.
 We add celery matchsticks and slices of sweet dried Chinese sausage, too, and flavor the dish with nam phrik pao (Thai roast-chili jam) and lots of garlic.

-Thick, comforting, and unbelievably easy, this is a stew recipe you'll want to get out when the weather turns chilly and you need warming up fast.
+Thick, comforting, and unbelievably easy, this is a stew recipe you'll want to turn to when the weather turns chilly and you need warming-up fast.
 You can shuck your own oysters if you want, but if you opt for the convenience of a tub of quality pre-shucked ones, the flavor of the dish won't really suffer for it.
 Putting it together is simple: Gently sauté diced aromatic vegetables, including fennel, celery, shallot, garlic, and herbs, in butter before adding whole milk to simmer, then slide in the oysters and their liquor.

 Despite what you may have been served in restaurants, traditional bouillabaisse isn't primarily a shellfish stew; it's a fish stew before anything else, with the shellfish remaining very much optional.
 That said, this recipe allows you to customize the fish with whatever's most accessible at your local markets, though we do suggest using a good variety of delicate, firm, lean, and oily specimens if possible—and sure, throw in some mussels and crab, too, if you want.
 Fennel, orange zest, and a pinch of saffron, plus fennel seed and Pernod or pastis if you've got it, provide an aromatic combination that keeps this bouillabaisse true to the dish's Provençal origins.